Phil Rhys / September 11, 2019

 Then, when I was in my teens, my dad had a chain of jeans stores.
 In the school holidays, I was roped into the family business, doing everything from unpacking boxes to merchandising the stock to working in the shop and selling.

 Given this upbringing, perhaps it’s no surpise that I studied business and marketing.
-By my final year my twin brother, who had studied art, graduated to become a textile designer, and through him I met Anna Morel from one of the leading London fashion PR agencies.
+By my final year my twin brother, who had studied art, graduated to become a textile designer, and through him I met Anna Morel, who worked with Mikel Rosen one of the leading London fashion PR agencies.
 I used to bunk off my accountancy lectures to work with her on show productions.
 It was the mid 80s and London Fashion Week was at one of its peaks, with designers including John Galliano, Bodymap, Vivienne Westwood and Rifat Ozbek.
 I worked backstage, calling out the models’ names: Linda, Naomi, Cindy, Yasmin.
 And because my dad had these shops he would get a buyer’s pass for London Fashion Week, so when I was 16 I was wandering around trade shows seeing how the industry worked, meeting designers and not really realising that it would lead to a career.

 Later, I went to work for Jean Bennett, who invented fashion PR – Ab Fab was based on her and Lynne Franks – and that’s when I met my first business partner, Diana Hall.
 I had a year’s experience and I was 22, and rather arrogantly said that if it all worked out I wanted to be a partner after a year.
 And that’s what actually happened.
 So, at the age of 23 I became a third owner in a PR agency that at the time was probably turning over about £20,000.